Act. 1 The Little Mermaid

 Act.
 1 The Little Mermaid is the debut extended play by South Korean girl group Gugudan.
-It was released digitally and physically on June 28, 2016 by Jellyfish Entertainment and distributed by CJ E&M.
+It was released digitally and physically on June 28, 2016, by Jellyfish Entertainment and distributed by CJ E&M.

 Background and release

 On June 13, 2016, Jellyfish Entertainment launched the band's official website and announced via SNS that the group would debut with the mini-album Act.
 1: The Little Mermaid and title-track "Wonderland".

-Teasers featuring each of the members for their music video were released from June 14 to 16, 2016.
-On June 28, the song's music video were released online and through the Naver V App.
+Teasers featuring each of the members for their music video were released from June 14 to 16th.
+On June 28, the song's music video were released online and through Naver's V App.

-The EP was released on June 28, 2016 on Melon and various sites in South Korea and on iTunes for the global market as a digital download.
+The EP was released on June 28, 2016, on Melon and various sites in South Korea and on iTunes for the global market as a digital download.

 Promotion

-The music video for the title track "Wonderland", was released on June 28, 2016 in conjunction with the EP and accumulates over 2 million views.
+The music video for the title track "Wonderland", was released on June 28, 2016, in conjunction with the EP and accumulates over 2 million views.
 Gugudan held a live showcase on June 28.

 On June 29, the group made their official debut on MBC Music's Show Champion performing "Good Boy" and "Wonderland".